PyxelM/alucinara/content/history/morellic-history.md

 #### Aqhor
 Aqhor, a port settlement, was the most advanced of the proto-cities to arise in the river basin, and was where the name of the Aqhoran minikin originates.
 It was here that agriculture began to be practiced for the first time, as the Aqhoran minikin would farm crops such as Aqhoran rice and Lunuth wheat.
 #### Sarvara
-Sarvara was a Morellic proto-city, founded inland on the Sarva river, where it got it's name.
+Sarvara was a Morellic proto-city, founded inland on the Mora river.
 Sarvara showed a trend consistent with future Morellic communities, the inhabitation of the canopy, where clay shelters, walkways, and other structures were built on the branches of Red Dhakar trees.

-Sarvara benefitted from the seasonal flooding of the Sarva river, but lacked in agricultural prowess, owing to the Sarvaran minikin's preferrence for hunter-gathering.
+Sarvara benefitted from the seasonal flooding of the Mora river, but lacked in agricultural prowess, owing to the Sarvaran minikin's preferrence for hunter-gathering.
 However, arboreal foraging gave them a natural access point to the farming of various species, such as Nyutaberries, Sarkitwara, and Oomi silkworms.

 The Sarvaran minikin would create tools for cutting and hunting, using sharp blades to safely cut fruit off their branches and rudimentary bows and arrows to hunt animals such as rat monkeys and defend themselves against the predatory pygmy widrens in the area.
 #### Coroth